rob10campbell/PRoPS-colloids_setup/README.md

 [PRoPS Group]: https://web.inortheastern.edu/complexfluids/
 [HOOMD-blue]: http://glotzerlab.engin.umich.edu/hoomd-blue/

-[Last Update: August 2021]
+[Last Update: December 2021]
 <br>
 <br>
 ## Before you Begin

+The [System Setup folder](/System-Setup) contains information for choosing a laptop or other workstation and steps for setting up a new MacOS computer before installing HOOMD-blue.

-For programming resources to help you with the command line, VIM, Python, R, C++, Git, and other skills that are useful for our work, see the [Programming Resources folder](/Programming-Resources).
+The [Programming Resources folder](/Programming-Resources) contains a variety of resources that can help you with the command line, VIM, Python, R, C++, Git/Github, and other skills that are useful for our work.

-For advice on choosing a workstation and setting up a new MacOS computer for HOOMD-blue simulations (including steps for setting up Git and Github) see the [System Setup folder](/System-Setup)
+Once you have received your computer, the remaining files should help you install HOOMD-blue and VMD and give you the information you need to get started with colloids simulations!
 <br>
 <br>
 ## Installing Software and Running Simulations